skunkbadger/nutsorter/README.md

 # nutsorter
-Matching nuts and bolts with my own algorithm.
+Matching nuts and bolts with my own algorithms.

 Rules:
 1) You have a set of different sized matching nuts and bolts that are scrambled in random order into two piles, one pile for nuts, one pile for bolts.